acumjw/aculab-webrtc/README.md

 # How to Write Aculab WebRTC Apps

-This guide shows the basic steps how to write WebRTC applications for Aculab Cloud.
+This guide shows the basic steps needed to write WebRTC applications for Aculab Cloud.
 Refer to the API guide for detailed documentation on the APIs used.

-WebRTC Client instances can call, and be called from, Aculab Cloud services and other WebRTC Client instances.
+WebRTC Client instances can call, and be called from, Aculab Cloud services( https://www.aculab.com/cloud/guides/outbound-and-inbound-services/) and other WebRTC Client instances.
 They cannot call PSTN or SIP phones directly, although of course Aculab Cloud services can call those devices.

-Each WebRTC Client instance can be configured to handle multiple concurrent calls, and a web page can multiple WebRTC Client instances.
-The maximum number of concurrent calls is browser dependent.
-The code shown in this guide handles only one WebRTC Client instance with one call.

 ## Integrating WebRTC

-Implementations of WebRTC are still evolving and each browser has different levels of support for codecs and other WebRTC features.
-Before deployment, please be sure to try out our WebRTC interface in the environment where you expect to use it.

-Include the JavaScript library by adding the aculab-webrtc npm package
+Include the JavaScript library by adding the aculab-webrtc npm package (https://www.npmjs.com/package/react-native-aculab-client)

 ```
 yarn add aculab-webrtc